 When undertaking any plumbing work, either scheduled or emergency, it’s important to take a planned approach in order to get a good plumber who delivers what you need; and to protect yourself from rogue traders and the consequences of sub-standard, potentially dangerous, work.

 We all want to have a worry-free experience when hiring a plumber to complete work on our homes and businesses, but many consumers simply don’t know enough about the process to feel comfortable.
-By following a few simple guidelines, you can be sure you’re hiring the right person for your job and protecting yourself from unscrupulous traders and businesses.

 That’s why I’m delighted to be part associated with WaterSafe, advising its Board of Directors on consumer protection issues.
 As a consumer, you can be reassured that WaterSafe approved plumbing businesses are fully qualified to carry out plumbing work in homes and business premises.
 They are specifically trained in Water Fittings Regulations, which enables them to ensure there should be no risk from poor installation or sub-standard materials that could cause contamination of the drinking water supply.